Skip to main content

 RenameObject conditionals

 RenameObject supports a richer set of conditional headers, including separate preconditions for the source and destination objects, and time-based conditions.
-See Preconditions and safeguards in the rename objects guide.
+For the full list of supported headers and usage examples, see Preconditions and safeguards in the rename objects guide.